rumanmlk/PenguinsML/README.md

-# PenguinsML: Comprehensive Analysis of the Iris Dataset
+# PenguinsML: Comprehensive Analysis of the Penguins Dataset
 Welcome to the PenguinsML repository!
 This project provides an in-depth exploration of the Penguin dataset, covering various aspects of machine learning.
 Whether you’re a beginner or an experienced practitioner, you’ll find valuable insights and code examples here.

 ## Features: